 You may receive a limited representation contract ("protection order only") if your client requires a protection order under the Family Law Act (FLA) and does not otherwise qualify for a family law representation contract.
 Such contracts may be issued for family members, as defined by the FLA.
-The protection order only contract provides a limited amount of general preparation and actual court attendance, and authorizes you to obtain a protection order for the family member.
+The protection order-only contract provides a limited amount of general preparation and actual court attendance and authorizes you to obtain a protection order for the family member.
 It is not intended to resolve ancillary issues.
 Extended Family Services hours are not available for these contracts.

-Limited representation contract (trial period only)
+Limited representation contract

-[Updated: May 30, 2022]
+[Updated: November 15, 2022]

-Limited representation contracts are available for a trial period for eligible clients who do not meet the coverage guidelines for a family standard representation contract and/or who have a higher income than the threshold for a family standard representation contract.
+Limited representation contracts are available for eligible clients who do not meet the coverage guidelines for a family standard representation contract and/or who have a higher income than the threshold for a family standard representation contract.
 To be eligible, clients must have family law issues (except divorce alone) and require legal assistance to support mediation, negotiate a settlement or represent themselves.
 Current coverage and financial eligibility guidelines are outlined on the Legal Aid BC website (under Legal Aid - Representation).

-Family limited representation contracts have a service stop date of 120 days after the contract is issued and a bill by date of 30 days after the service stop date.
+Family limited representation contracts have a service stop date of six months after the contract is issued and a bill 30 days after the service stop date.

-If you are issued a limited representation contract and you believe your client is entitled to a family standard representation contract, contact provincialsupervisors@legalaid.bc.ca to request a reassessment for your client.
+If you are issued a limited representation contract and believe your client is entitled to a family standard representation contract, contact provincialsupervisors@legalaid.bc.ca to request a reassessment.